WinVector/rquery/README.md

          "probability",
          "subjectID",
          "surveyCategory",
-         row_number ( ) OVER (  PARTITION BY "subjectID" ORDER BY "probability" DESC, "surveyCategory" DESC ) AS "row_number"
+         rank ( ) OVER (  PARTITION BY "subjectID" ORDER BY "probability" DESC, "surveyCategory" DESC ) AS "row_rank" FROM (
-        FROM (
          SELECT
           "subjectID",